zarf-dev/proposals/0035-feature-flags/README.md

 - [Infrastructure Needed (Optional)](#infrastructure-needed-optional)
 <!-- /toc -->

-## Summary
+## FIXME Summary

+FIXME(mentions ctx api, rework)
 This ZEP proposes Feature Flags for Zarf, intended to provide a configuration model for features throughout the stages of release and deprecation, eg. "alpha", "beta", "GA", "deprecated".
 It introduces a ctx-based API, similar to previous usages of feature flags in Zarf, a centralized location where all CLI feature flags are **declared** so that users may easily find Flags and their documentation in code.
 Additionally, centralizing where Flags are declared allows us to automate site documentation that corresponds one to one with the docs in code.
-Inspiration for the Flag fields is taken from the Kubernetes project.
+Inspiration for the Feature fields is drawn from the Kubernetes project.

 ## Motivation